A Secret Forest Hideaway in The Woods Above Beddgelert | Cwm-Du

 A secret forest hideaway in the woods above Beddgelert, this gem of a property comes with its own extensive woodland and stunning mountain views.
 It is a fabulous place for a unique holiday experience in what is one of Britain’s most beautiful natural environments.

-The cottage is bright, warm, contemporary and really beautifully designed.
-It is perfect for a romantic getaway, or for guests who would like to enjoy an extra special break with friends.
+The cottage is a bright and warm beautiful contemporary design.
+It is perfect for a romantic getaway or for guests who would like to enjoy an extra special break with friends.

-Originally built by the Forestry Commission, it has been stunningly redesigned as a luxury Snowdonia hideaway.
-The single storey accommodation is a showcase for sustainable timber construction.
+Originally built by the Forestry Commission to service the surrounding forest, it has since been stunningly redesigned as a luxury Snowdonia hideaway.
+The single storey accommodation is a showcase for sustainable timber construction and has a wealth of forest tracks on its doorstep for you to discover.

-From the front door, a vaulted hallway leads through to a bright and extremely well equipped kitchen.
-There is a breakfast bar for informal dining, and space in the hallway to store coats and shoes.
+Entering the front door, a vaulted hallway leads through to a bright and extremely well equipped kitchen.
+There is a breakfast bar for informal dining with views of the forest right outside the window and space in the hallway to store coats and shoes.

 The master bedroom of this secret forest hideaway in the woods above Beddgelert is a kingsize double with a luxury en suite and rainfall shower.
 There is a second double bedroom which has a separate luxury shower room.
 Both bedrooms are beautifully presented and wonderfully comfortable.

-The main living space – a sitting room and dining space – is nothing short of spectacular.
-A tunnel woodburner sits beneath an impressive vaulted ceiling, and large windows frame beautiful woodland views.
-There is underfloor heating throughout.
+The main living space – a lounge and dining area – is nothing short of spectacular.
+A tunnel woodburner sits beneath an impressive vaulted ceiling, and large windows frame beautiful woodland and mountain views.
+The Porcelain tiled flooring has underfloor heating throughout.

-Patio doors open from the main living space onto a canopied dining terrace with views of Moel Hebog and the surrounding forest beyond.
-It’s hard to think of a nicer place to sit to take in the sights and sounds of the natural world.
+Patio doors open from the main living space onto a canopied terrace seating with views of Moel Hebog and the surrounding forest beyond.
+It’s hard to imagine a more relaxing place to sit to enjoy the sights and sounds of the natural world.

-Snowdonia is a Dark Sky Reserve, and on a clear night the starry skies above this cottage are just spectacular.
+Snowdonia is a Dark Sky Reserve, and on a clear night the starry skies above this cottage are simply spectacular.

 Bed Linen Provided